 And we know what Mount Sinai is.
 Mount Sinai is the place where God makes his covenant with his people.

 And he sees a very strange sight.
 He sees a bush, a bush that is in flames.
 Well, that’s not such a strange sight.
 Somebody could have put a match to it or something.
-But the bush burning.
-But the odd thing was it wasn’t hurting the tree.
-The tree wasn’t being burned.
+But the bush was burning, but the odd thing was it wasn’t hurting the tree, the tree wasn’t being burned.

 And so he decided to go closer and he led his sheep off to the side and he began to walk towards the burning bush.

 And then he stopped because he heard a voice.
 And the voice said to him: “Moses, Moses.”